 KakaoTalk is a chat application for Android, iOS, Blackberry, Windows Phone, Windows and macOS designed to let the world chat on a one-on-one basis or with groups in mind.
 Like most modern chat applications, this app supports the sending of multimedia (pictures, videos, etc.).

 The service might not be as well known as some of the others on this list, but don’t let that turn you off.
 It’s a well-designed program and is about as prolific as it gets.
 If you’ve tried everything on this list already and haven’t found what you want, perhaps you should give kakaoTalk a go.

-Each alternative listed here has its own strengths as well as weaknesses.
+Each alternative to Whatsapp listed here has its own strengths as well as weaknesses.
 However, one thing they all have in common is that they’re miles removed from any sort of Facebook control.

 This article was first published in September 2016 and was updated in June 2018.